NOTICE TO EMPLOYERS

 The Building Industry Bargaining Council [Southern– and Eastern Cape] (BIBC) is a statutory body established i.t.o. section 27 of the Labour Relations Act 1995, with its prime objective being the enhancement and maintenance of sound employer/employee relations in the Building Industry in the Southern and Eastern Cape.

 The Council has a sound infrastructure and has jurisdiction in 18 major magisterial districts in the Southern and Eastern Cape.

-The Head Office is situated at 169 Haupt Street, Sidwell and a branch office is situated at 13 Doneraille Street, George Central.
+The Head Office is situated at 169 Haupt Street, Sidwell and a mobile office is situated at Doneraille Square, George Central.

-Since 2004 the Council is also undertaking the administration of the East London Council where a branch office is operated locally, for the benefit of employers/employees in the East London region.
+Since 2004 the Council is also undertaking the administration of the East London Council where an office is operated locally, for the benefit of employers/employees in the East London region.

 The Council makes use of two mobile office units, which regularly visit the remote regions within the Council’s area of jurisdiction to ensure that a proper service is rendered to employees and employers, who are unable to visit the branch offices.

 The Council employs a knowledgeable and experienced staff complement who interalia has been fully trained in aspects such as, Labour Relations, benefit fund administration, conciliation techniques and arbitration skills.

 The Council administers the following benefit funds to which employees and employers in the Industry contribute jointly: